Configuration

 Expressive stores its application-level options in config/expressive.php.
 You may publish this file with the expressive-config tag:

 php artisan vendor:publish --tag="expressive-config"The default configuration is intentionally small.
-It controls implicit class lookup, conversion diagnostics, serialization key casing, and generator defaults.
+It controls implicit class lookup, persistence boundaries, conversion diagnostics, serialization key casing, and generator defaults.

 Expressive namespace